darchipov/opendatalayer/README.md

 The ODL datamodel is described using the [AVRO description language](https://avro.apache.org/docs/current/), this allows for machine processing and automation of validation processes.
-The full list of type definitions is now located under the `model` directory in this repositoy.
+The full list of type definitions is now located under the `model` directory in this repository.
 Please point any external links to type definitions to the respective file in that repository.

 ### Available data types